fastify/fastify/docs/Plugins-Guide.md

 The preferred way to distribute an utility is to wrap all your code inside a `register`, in this way your plugin can support an asynchronous bootstrap *(since `decorate` is a synchronous api)*, in the case of a database connection for example.

 *Wait, what?
-Don't you told me that `register` creates and encapsulation and what I create inside there will not be available outside?*<br>
+Didn't you tell me that `register` creates an encapsulation and that what I create inside there will not be available outside?*<br>
-Yes, I told that.
-But what I didn't told you, is that you can tell to Fastify to avoid this behavior, with the [`fastify-plugin`](https://github.com/fastify/fastify-plugin) module.
+Yes, I said that.
+But what I didn't tell you, is that you can tell to Fastify to avoid this behavior, with the [`fastify-plugin`](https://github.com/fastify/fastify-plugin) module.
 ```js
 const fp = require('fastify-plugin')
 const dbClient = require('db-client')